Duality for Delsarte's extremal problem on compact Gelfand pairs: Duality in infinite dimensional linear programming: Duffin's approach

 \begin{theorem} The problem of linear programming~\eqref{eq:LP-prim-problem} is asymptotically-consistent and has a finite asymptotic-value if and only if the dual problem~\eqref{eq:LP-dual-problem} is consistent and has a finite value.
 Moreover, in this case

 \end{theorem}

-This statement is Theorem~1 in \cite{Duffin}.
-Statements which only slightly differ by assumptions on the spaces are particular cases of more general Theorem~2.1 and Corollary in \cite{I-T}, and of Theorem~3.1 in Chapter~2 of \cite{golstein}.
+This statement is Theorem~1 in~\cite{Duffin}.
+Statements which only slightly differ by assumptions on the spaces are particular cases of more general Theorem~2.1 and Corollary in~\cite{I-T}, and of Theorem~3.1 in Chapter~2 of~\cite{golstein}.
+Moreover, it is proven in~\cite{I-T} that their (more general than Theorem~\ref{theorem:Duffin-duality}) result is equivalent to the Fenchel-Moreau Theorem (see Theorem 1.1 in~\cite{I-T}).

 \begin{corollary} If problem~\eqref{eq:LP-prim-problem} is well-posed, then the strong duality holds:

 \end{corollary}